 - The easiest and least time-consuming are in the bottom-left corner.
 Computer Science Principles earns the easiest difficulty rating based on real student reviews.

 - The colour indicates the pass rate for that AP exam.
-Red is a low pass rate, green is a high pass rate, grey is about average (College Board, 2021).
+Red is a low pass rate, green is a high pass rate, brown is about average (College Board, 2022).

 We’ve included some additional details too: